International House Sitting & How to find house sitting opportunities

 For foodies like us housesitting is the perfect way to get to try some of the world’s best cuisines, check out local street food, explore farmer’s markets worldwide, and shop locally and seasonally.
 We can check out local restaurants and find out what the cost of living really is like in other countries.
 Believe us we have been constantly surprised at the cost of living in some countries.

-House Sitting benefits for Home Owners
+International House-Sitting Benefits for Home Owners

-For the homeowner, this is a fantastic way to make sure your home is taken care of.
+For the homeowner, this is a fantastic way to ensure your home is taken care of.
 If you go away for any length of time the cost of having your pets stay in a kennel can be very expensive, not to mention incredibly traumatic for fur babies.
 What do you do if you have chickens, rabbits or horses who looks after them?

 Perhaps you have a great garden with vegetables and a yard to maintain or hundreds of potted plants that will die without regular watering?
 What better way to make sure the garden is taken care of than finding a great house sitter?

 In addition, your house is vacant and you could be robbed, pipes could burst, windows get broken and damage could occur that you have no idea about.
 With a house sitter, all this can be a thing of the past.
-We have had many long term house sits where there are no pets and we are often asked why they would need a house sitter when there is nothing to look after.
+We have had many long-term house sits where there are no pets and we are often asked why they would need a house sitter when there is nothing to look after.
 There are so many things to consider as a homeowner the list can be staggering.

 1. As house sitters, we maintain the family home as if it was our own.